danialfarid/ng-file-upload/README.md

 <div|span|...
  *ngf-thumbnail="file" //Generates a thumbnail version of the image file ngf-size="{width: 20, height: 20, quality: 0.9}" the image will be resized to this size
-        // if not specified will be resized to this element's client width and height. ngf-as-background="boolean" //if true it will set the background image style instead of src attribute.
+        // if not specified will be resized to this element`s client width and height. ngf-as-background="boolean" //if true it will set the background image style instead of src attribute.
 >
 ```